 OpenID is a protocol for users to access several services with a single account.
 As a web developer, you can use OpenID to offer users a way to login with an account they already have (their Google account for example).
 In the enterprise, you can use OpenID to connect to a company’s SSO server if it supports it.

-- Your server inspect the content behind the URL to produce a URL where you need to redirect the user
+## The OpenID flow in a nutshell 1.
+The user gives you his OpenID (a URL) 2.
+Your server inspect the content behind the URL to produce a URL where you need to redirect the user

 - The user validates the authorization on his OpenID provider, and gets redirected back to your server

 - Your server receives information from that redirect, and check with the provider that the information is correct

 The step 1. may be omitted if all your users are using the same OpenID provider (for example if you decide to rely completely on Google accounts).

 OpenID.redirectURLcalculates the URL where you should redirect the user.
 It involves fetching the user’s OpenID page, this is why it returns a